kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 With machine learning approaches becoming more widely adopted in organizations, there is a trend to deploy a large number of models.
 For example, a news classification service may train custom models for each news category.
-Another important reason why organizations desire to train a lot of models is to protect data privacy.
-It is safer to isolate each user's data and train models separately.
+Another important reason why organizations desire to train a lot of models is to protect data privacy, as it is safer to isolate each user's data and train models separately.
 While you get the benefit of better inference accuracy and data privacy by building models for each use case, it is more challenging to deploy thousands to hundreds of thousands of models.
 Furthermore, there are an increasing number of use cases which serve neural network-based models.